marco-foscato/RuC_BondLength/README.md

 conda env create --file environment.yml
 ```

-Next, DENOPTIM and AutoCompChem are both nested into the present repository as submodules.
+Next, DENOPTIM and AutoCompChem are both nested into the present repository as submodules under the [tools folder](tools).
 This means that the right version of these tools can be obtained by adding `--recurse-submodules` when cloning the present repository (`git clone --recurse-submodules <URL>`)

 Finally, Tinker and Gaussian must be obtained and installed manually.
 Refer to the respective links above for instructions and license terms.